jasonmimick/opsmtools/README.md

                         target OpsMgr host user name --targetApikey TARGETAPIKEY
-                        target OpsMgr api key for target user --continueOnError     for operations that issue multiple API calls, set this flag to fail to report errors but keep going --verbose             enable versbose output for troubleshooting
+                        target OpsMgr api key for target user --alertConfigsSource ALERTCONFIGSSOURCE
+                        A file containing JSON alert configs or "-" for STDIN --continueOnError     for operations that issue multiple API calls, set this flag to fail to report errors but keep going --verbose             enable versbose output for troubleshooting